When I like a song, I play it until I hate it

-Method 1: Loop YouTube Videos Using 3rd Party app
+Method 1.
+Loop YouTube Videos with 3rd Party Apps

-There are many third-party Android and iOS apps that can play YouTube video repeatedly.
-If I had to suggest one app, it would be Listen on Repeat.
-The app is free (ad-supported) and available for both Android and iOS.
-Here is how to get started with it.
+There are many third-party Android apps that can play YouTube video repeatedly.
+If I had to suggest one app, it would be Musepic.

-2. Open the app and search for the song you want to play on repeat.
+2. Open the app and search a song you want to play on repeat.
 Thankfully, they have auto-suggestions, so you don’t have to type the whole thing.
-Alternatively, if you are watching a video on YouTube and decided to listen to it on repeat, then tap on share icon > copy the URL and then paste the URL in Listen on Repeat app’s search box.

 3. Select the video from the search result and play it.
-That’s it, the video will play repeatedly until you stop it manually.
+Upon playing you’ll see that the window has several other controls.
+You can loop part of a youtube video or full video via a drag bar or time selector.
+Click on the loop tab on the right bottom of the video and that’s it, the video will play repeatedly until you stop it manually.

-Method 2: Loop a Video on YouTube App
+Method 2: Loop a Video inside YouTube App

 1. Open the YouTube app and play the video